Welcome to the page on Excel Experts (People I learn Excel from)

 Puneet Gogia (Excel Champs)

 Puneet Gogia runs ExcelChamps.com.
 He started blogging in late 2015 but has already published over 75 articles on Excel.
 I have learnt many tips from his blog posts.
 He has a separate section on Excel Functions, where he has written about the use of 101+ functions.
 There is something to learn from them, whether you are a beginner or an advanced user of Excel.
+Also, check out his VBA Guide which is a must-read if you want to start learning VBA.
 You can subscribe to his newsletter to receive his blog posts in your inbox.

 My Online Training Hub